Nino-Data-Audit/Spatial-Impact-Analysis-of-RA-11203-Rice-Tariffication-Law-on-Philippine-Farmgate-Prices/README.md

 ![Residual Map](spatial-residuals-of-sdid.png)

 Residual Map (Model Accuracy)
 The Spatial Residual Map confirms a well-specified model.
 The random distribution of residuals indicates that the spatial lag successfully captured localized shocks.
+The positive residuals observed in the Eastern Visayas and Southern Mindanao suggests that local factors—such as localized infrastructure gaps or regional supply shocks—buffered these areas from the full price-dampening effects of the RTL observed elsewhere, highlighting regional heterogeneity.

 💡 Results and Recommendations